MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

 Install the [nuGet package](https://www.nuget.org/packages/MongoSessionStateStore/) into your solution.

-Add these two sections into your web.config setting connection parameters properly.
+Add these two sections into your web.config. **Set connection parameters properly.**

 1.
 ```xml